yellowtree/geoip-detect/readme.txt

 == Changelog ==

+* ADD: New datasources for Cloudflare & Amazon AWS CloudFront (country detection only).
 * FIX: Cron scheduling is checked every time you visit the plugin page.
 * Maxmind vendor code was updated to the current version (2.4.0).